fbpx HISTORICAL ARCHIVE | Luca Massimo Barbero’s archive comes to the Historical Archive of La Biennale

 Luca Massimo Barbero’s archive comes to the Historical Archive of La Biennale

 An exhibition titled Luca Massimo Barbero.
-Un Diavolo Amico will open at Ca’ Giustinian, Venice on 16 November at 12 noon.
+Un Diavolo Amico will be open until Sunday 30 June 2024 at Ca’ Giustinian.

 Luca Massimo Barbero’s archive